jacksun0124/front-end-challenge/slack-clone/README.md

 1. sidebar on the left:
   + list of channels
     + add / remove button
-  + list of users - direct messages
+  + list of users direct messages-
 2. chat window on the right
   + list of messages
     + each message